Consensys/doc.rollups/docs/Reference/JSON-RPC.md

   `blindingFactor`

-* `moneyOrderTotalIndex`: *integer* - 6 byte integer where 4 bytes contain the money order batch ID of the money order batch, and 2 bytes are for the index of the money order in the batch.
+* `moneyOrderTotalIndex`: *integer* - 6 byte integer where 4 bytes contain the money order batch ID of the money order batch, and 2 bytes are for the index of the money order in the batch

 * `merkleProof`: *array* - merkle proof of the account in the merkle tree

-* `batchHeight`: *integer* - the unique batch index in the rollup that contains the transaction, following ascending ordinal numbering
+* `batchHeight`: *integer* - unique batch index in the rollup that contains the transaction, following ascending ordinal numbering

 !!! example